johnschatner/react-minesweeper/README.md

 <a target="_blank" href="https://johns-minesweeper.netlify.app/"><strong>View Demo »</strong></a>

-The clock will work right away without any further configuration required on your end.
+The game will work without any further configuration required on your end.

-You can also rezise the displayed clock by clicking on the displayed time.
-It will resize based on viewport width.

-Tab time will display current time in the format: `MM:SS`
+You can however change the difficulity of the game by changing the state variables (`boardSize & mines L:16-17`) inside `src/Components/Board/Board.jsx`

 <p align="right">(<a href="#readme-top">back to top</a>)</p>